 If you’re not very handy but still want to work with your hands, yard work can be an excellent way to make some money on the side.
 Shovel snow, mow the lawn, rake leaves — many people are willing to pay for someone else to do work around their yard.
 You can search for job postings locally or use a site like TaskRabbit that has a category dedicated to yard work.

 If you have a fairly new car and a good driving record, driving for a ridesharing service like Uber or Lyft can be an easy and flexible way to make some quick money on the side.
 You can work on a schedule that fits your lifestyle, whether that means working early mornings, nights or weekends.

 5. Do chores

 TaskRabbit is an app that focuses on matching people who need chores done with people who are looking to earn some money.
 This could include simple tasks from moving furniture to cleaning someone’s kitchen.
 Just set your rate and availability so people can then hire you on the platform.

-6. Sell products on Etsy
+6. Sell products on an online marketplace

 7. Flip used furniture